Back to Spring Institute Courses

 Overview

 Proactive Performance Coaching, or PPC, enhances leaders’ performance coaching, focusing on creating a positive environment where clear communication and positive reinforcement motivate employees to align with organizational objectives.
-Learn how communicating expectations in a positive environment — without implementing formal disciplinary steps — can encourage positive behavioral changes and encourage employees to ‘take ownership’ in achieving an organization’s goals.
+Learn the purpose and step-by-step process of the PPC model and how communicating expectations in a positive environment — without implementing formal disciplinary steps — can encourage positive behavioral changes and encourage employees to ‘take ownership’ in achieving an organization’s goals.

 Topics